neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 rm -rf deployment
 ```

-## **Evaluate Model Accuracy**
+## **Evaluating Model Accuracy**

-We can evaluate the accuracy of the model using the `deepsparse.transformers.eval_downstream` CLI, which allows us to compute perplexity.
+You can evaluate the accuracy of the model using the `deepsparse.transformers.eval_downstream` CLI, which allows you to compute perplexity.

-Run the following to evaluate the dense-fp32 model:
+To evaluate the dense-fp32 model, run:

 ```bash
 deepsparse.transformers.eval_downstream ./dense-fp32 --dataset openai_humaneval
 ```

-We can see it achieves perplexity of 3.61
+You can see it achieves perplexity of 3.61

-Run the following to evaluate the 50sparse-int8 model:
+To evaluate the 50sparse-int8 model, run:
 ```bash
 deepsparse.transformers.eval_downstream ./50sparse-int8 --dataset openai_humaneval
 ```

-We can see that it remains accurate, with perpelxity of 3.90
+You can see that it remains accurate with perpelxity of 3.90

-## **Inject KV Cache to Run Inference With DeepSparse**
+## **Injecting KV Cache to Run Inference With DeepSparse**

-With validation complete, we can now inject the KV-caching mechanism into the ONNX graph to enable performant inference with DeepSparse.

-We can use the following script to do so:
+With validation complete, you can inject the KV-caching mechanism into the ONNX graph to enable performant inference with DeepSparse.
+Use this script to do so:

 ```python
 # inject-kv-cache.py